kipoi/kipoi-containers/README.md

     - Which
       - `.github/workflows/sync-with-model-repo.yml`
     - When
-      - On demand and on the 1st of every month.
-If everything is up-to-date the process exits with  a message.
+      - On demand and when a pull request is merged to master branch of [model repo](https://github.com/kipoi/models) from [here](https://github.com/kipoi/models/blob/master/.circleci/config.yml#L243-#L253)
     - Why
       - Keep the docker and singularity images up to date with the model definition in the [model repo](https://github.com/kipoi/models)